chem330/chem330.github.io/lab-syllabus.md

 This course will require the use of equipment in Chemistry's shared instrumentation facility.
 Students will be required to coordinate with Chemistry's Instrumentation Specialist to get trained on these instruments outside of normal class time.

 ## Grading

-Your grade will be determined based on your *mastery* of the Student Learning Outcomes (SLO) for the course, and you will receive both qualitative and quantitative feedback throughout the semester.
-Most assignments will have a rubric based on these outcomes, and you can track your mastery through the semester.
-Your level of mastery updates through the semester based on current and past performance, and may go up or down just like a grade.
-As a general rule, a level of mastery of 5 indicates "A" level mastery, 4 "B" level, and so on.
-Some assignments may provide feedback in real time, for example, by telling your if your calculation is correct or not as you enter it in your notebook; although there is no grade assigned to this, it is considered when judging your mastery and you should be easily getting the correct answer on all items by the end of the semester.

-Each SLO is given a score of 5 points in Canvas, and your final grade will be determined by summing your score for each and dividing by 30 (the total number of points possible) and multiplying by 100.
-This gives your average level of mastery and yields a number ranging from 0-100.
-This will be compared to the scale below to determine your final grade.
-(Relative weights for each SLO may change if needed.)

-If you are unsure how to calculate your grade please ask your instructor.

-### Grading Scale

 | Number Range | Letter Grade |
 |:------------:|:------------:|